Large college lecture hall

 In Chicago Booth’s Evening MBA program, classes are offered once a week from 6 p.m. to 9 p.m.
 In their weekend MBA program, classes are offered in multiple blocks, from 9 a.m. to 12 p.m. and 1:30 p.m. to 4:30 p.m.

 These programs also begin at different times of the year at Chicago Booth.
-The weekend MBA program only admits students for autumn and spring semesters, whereas the evening MBA program admits students during all offered semesters.
-Offering more than one flexible option is excellent for potential students that do not want to disrupt their already busy schedules.
-This way, students can pursue their degrees on their terms.
+The weekend MBA program only admits students for the autumn and spring semesters, whereas the evening MBA program admits students during all offered semesters.

 NYU Stern’s part-time MBA program gives its students the option to complete their degree at their own pace within a six-year timeframe.
 Students are offered a weeknight program option with 12-week semesters.
 Courses are offered once a week from 6 p.m. to 9 p.m. in this program.